Canonical decompositions for Poincar\'e duality pairs: Proof of the Main Theorem

-We start by considering the number of splittings in $\Sigma(v)$ which can be dual to an essential torus.
-Note that such a splitting must be over a maximal orientable $VPC(n+1)$ subgroup of $G$, by part 3) of Corollary \ref{PDgroupsplitsoverPDHimpliesHismaximal}.
-If $G(v)$ is orientable, any such edge splitting must be over $G(v)$.
+Note that any splitting of $G$ dual to an essential torus must be over a maximal orientable $VPC(n+1)$ subgroup of $G$, by part 3) of Corollary \ref{PDgroupsplitsoverPDHimpliesHismaximal}.
+Thus if $G(v)$ is orientable, any such edge splitting must be over $G(v)$.
 If $G(v)$ is non-orientable, then any such edge splitting must be over $G(v)_{0}$, the orientable subgroup of $G(v)$ of index $2$.
 Let $T_{n,n+1}$ denote the universal covering $G$--tree of $\Gamma_{n,n+1}$, and let $w$ denote a vertex of $T_{n,n+1}$ above $v$ and with stabiliser $G(v)$.
 If $G(v)$ is orientable, suppose that two of the splittings in $\Sigma(v)$ are dual to an essential torus, and if $G(v)$ is non-orientable, suppose that one of the splittings in $\Sigma(v)$ is dual to an essential torus.
 In either case, there are two distinct edges of $T_{n,n+1}$ which are incident to $w$ and have the same stabiliser, which is $G(v)$ or $G(v)_{0}$.
 Let $X$ and $Y$ denote the almost invariant subsets of $G$ associated to these edges.
 As each is dual to the same essential torus in $(G,\partial G)$ they must be equivalent.
-Now Corollary 4.16 of \cite{SS2} implies that $w$ must have valence $2$, and that any nontrivial almost invariant subset of $G$ which is enclosed by $w$ is equivalent to $X$, which contradicts our assumption that $v$ encloses nontrivial almost invariant subsets of $G$ over the $VPCn$ group $H$.
+Now Corollary 4.16 of \cite{SS2} implies that $w$ must have valence $2$, and hence is isolated.
+This implies that either $v$ is isolated, or that $v$ has valence $1$ with edge group of index $2$ in $G(v)$.
+Either case contradicts our assumption that $v$ is of commensuriser type.
+We conclude that if $G(v)$ is orientable, then at most one of the splittings in $\Sigma(v)$ can be dual to a torus, and if $G(v)$ is non-orientable, then none of the splittings in $\Sigma(v)$ can be dual to a torus.
+Further if $G(v)$ is orientable and one of the splittings in $\Sigma(v)$ is dual to a torus, the minimality of $\Gamma_{n,n+1}$ shows that there must also be a splitting in $\Sigma(v)$ which is dual to an essential annulus.
+Thus in all cases, $\Sigma(v)$ must contain at least one splitting which is dual to an essential annulus.